alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 ## Unsupported / Unconstrained Capabilities

-Receivers and Senders MAY choose not to support certain capabilities described in this document.
+Receivers and Senders MAY choose not to support certain capabilities and attributes described in this document.
 Similarly, they MAY indicate that they are unconstrained for specific capabilities outlined herein.

 ## Common Reference Clock